rythmengine/rythm-doc/en/tutorial.md

     Now it comes out what we wanted.

     Next step let's try the class path approach.
-First revert the `HelloWorld.java` program back to what is previously by commenting out those `rythm.root` configuration lines:
+First revert the `HelloWorld.java` program back to what is previously by commenting out those `home.template` configuration lines:

     ```java
     import java.util.*;